brandur/sorg/content/drafts/rust-web.md

 })
 ```

-Some more complex SQL is difficult to represent using the
+More complex SQL is difficult to represent using the DSL,
-DSL, but luckily we have a great alternative in the form of
+but luckily there's a great alternative in the form of
 Rust's built-in `include_str!` macro.
 It ingests a file's
 contents during compilation, and we can easily hand them
 off them to `diesel` for parameter binding and execution: